kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 #### Consolidating bill due dates to a specific date

 This may be a little-known fact but you can actually request from your credit card, loan and utility companies to adjust due dates to something that works for you.
-So for example, you can choose the 25th of each month to be the due date and pay them all in one day so you can forget about bills...until next month. :stuck_out_tongue_closed_eyes:
+So for example, you can choose the 25th of each month to be the due date and pay them all in one day so you can forget about bills...until next month.

 ### How to avoid going into debt with credit cards